forwardemail/forwardemail.net/README.md

    vim .env.production
    ```

 5. Generate [pm2][] [ecosystem files][ecosystem-files] using our automatic template generator.
 We created an [ansible-playbook.js](ansible-playbook.js) which loads the `.env.production` environment variables rendered with [@ladjs/env][] into `process.env`, which then gets used in the playbooks.
 This is a superior, simple, and the only known dotenv approach we know of in Ansible.
-Newly created `ecosystem-api.json`, `ecosystem-bree.json`, `ecosystem-web.json` files will now be created for you in the root of the repository.
+Newly created `ecosystem-api.json`, `ecosystem-bree.json`, `ecosystem-web.json`, and `ecosystem-smtp.json` files will now be created for you in the root of the repository.
 If you ever more add or change IP addresses, you can simply re-run this command.

    ```sh
    node ansible-playbook ansible/playbooks/ecosystem.yml -l 'localhost'